haowang020110/haowang020110.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 #### Biography
-Hao Wang is a 1st-year Master student in Wuhan National Laboratory for Optoelectronics at Huazhong University of Science and Technology(HUST), majoring in BioMedical Engineering, supervised by Prof. Qiang Li and Prof. Zhiwei Wang.
+Hao Wang currently is a 1st-year Master student in Wuhan National Laboratory for Optoelectronics at Huazhong University of Science and Technology(HUST), majoring in BioMedical Engineering, supervised by Prof. Qiang Li and Prof. Zhiwei Wang.
 Before this, he recieved B.S. degrees from the college of life science and technology of HUST.
+I am also working with Haoyu Zhao and Qiankun Li on 3D reconstruction and medical image analysis tasks.

 #### Research Interest
 Medical Image
 3D Vision